dleonard0/red-json/README.md

   Words are treated like quoted strings, except that backslash is not treated specially.
   Words may contain single quotes, but cannot begin with one.
+  This means the input `{foo:bar}` will be treated the same as `{"foo":"bar"}`.

-### Parser limitations
+### Limitations

 * No support for streaming
 * UTF-8 input only
-* Nested arrays and objects limited to a combined depth of 32768
+* Nested arrays and objects are limited to a combined depth of 32768

+## Design principles

+* *Don't be surprising:*
+  Exhibit familiar behaviours in unfamiliar situations.
+  For example, integer conversions truncate using the same rules as C.
+  Boolean conversion edge cases use the same rules as Javascript.
+  API functions are consistent with each other.
+  Error codes are reused from POSIX, API idioms from standard C library.
+* *Be safe:*
+  Reject dangerous inputs (eg bad UTF-8).
+  Avoid all heap allocations.
+  Require the caller to manage their memory; ideally don't burden them at all.
+  Avoid complicated interfaces; simpler interfaces lead to fewer bugs and don't waste the user's time.
+* *Encourage tolerance:*
+  Support for propagating clamped or error-mapped values.
+  That way simpler error checks can be performed at one place, later.